Energy use and conservation in schools

 An auditor will do an initial review and will explain where savings can be made.
 This could be through:

 - identifying exactly where you use the most energy

 - fixing mistakes in how your school is charged

 - changing the way your school is metered

 - disconnecting unnecessary meters

 - reducing the size of the transformer.

-The Energy Management Association of New Zealand (EMANZ) website gives more information on energy audits, including:
+The Energy Management Association of New Zealand (EMANZ) website has more information on energy audits.